zero-deps/kvs/README.md

   quorum

-2. After node join cluster a membership round occurs. hash from (node.address + i ).
+2. After node join cluster a membership round occurs.
+  i) hash from (node.address + i ).
 Updating SortedMap of hashes that points to node.
 As result we had sequence of sorted integers [0 - Int.MAX] pointing to node.

-  bucket range is Int.Max / 1024.
+  ii) bucket range is Int.Max / 1024.
   for each bucket -> find corresponding nodes. get nearest value + try vNodes to the right other nodes.
 Stop if find N nodes.

   update map of bucket -> preference list, if needed.
 Pref. list taken from above operation.